 - Ligaments attach bones to other bones; a tear injury is called a sprain.

 Both ligaments and tendons are made up of pretty much the same stuff: a very firm collagen based cord-like structure.
-They change shape very little as you move, since they stabilise your joints and hold the bones in place.
+They change shape very little as you move since they must stabilise your joints and hold the bones steadily in place.
 They do not contract.

-So a strain injury involves tearing to the muscle and/or tendon mechanism.
+A strain injury involves tearing to some or all of the muscle mechanism.

 The weakest part of the structure is the junction where muscle fibres attach to tendon fibres.
 This musculo-tendonous junction is the most common site of strain injuries.